TheArturthur/CoppermindScraper/Cosmere/Order of Edgedancers.md

 \-The Third Ideal of the Edgedancers, as sworn by Lift[9]

+It must be reached before an Edgedancer can manifest their cultivationspren as a [[Shardblade\|Shardblade]].

 ## Abilities

 >“*When [[Simol\|Simol]] was informed of the arrival of the Edgedancers, a concealed consternation and terror, as is common in such cases, fell upon him; although they were not the most demanding of orders, their graceful, limber movements hid a deadliness that was, by this time, quite renowned; also, they were the most articulate and refined of the Radiants.*”